Chatham Maroons: History

-The Maroons have since remained a strong presence in the ultra competitive Western Conference of the GOJHL.
+The Maroons have since remained a presence in the ultra competitive Western Conference of the GOJHL.
 In 2017-18 the Maroons were only able to secure the 6th seed in the playoffs but upset a major rival the Lasalle Vipers in a highly competitive 7 game series in which the Maroons trailed the series 2-0 and 3-2 before prevailing.
 The Maroons would then battle the 1 seed London Nationals in another highly competitive series.
 The Maroons took game one in a classic game on a Bryce Yetman double overtime goal.
-However the Maroons would not be able to overcome the Nationals high powered offense and suffering defense and fell in 6 games.
+However, the Maroons would not be able to overcome the Nationals high powered offense and suffering defense, and fell in 6 games.

 In the off-season the Maroons made many moves to attempt to once again rain supreme over the West acquiring many veterans of various junior leagues highlighted by the acquisition of Nolan Gardiner, a former Ottawa 67, from the Caledonia Corvairs.

 In the 2018 - 2019 season, the Maroons placed a competitive 3rd out of the 9 teams in the Western Conference.
 However, they would fall to the 6th seed Komoka Kings in 5 Games in the first round of the playoffs.
 The 2019 - 2020 season was cut short due to the onset of the COVID-19 pandemic in March 2020.
 There was no playoff games played in the 2020 Sutherland Cup, and the entire 2020-2021 season was cancelled.

 In the 2021 - 2022 season, the Western Conference remained very competitive with there being only a 7 point difference between the first place Leamington Flyers and the third place Maroons.
 The Maroons began the Western Conference playoffs on a strong note beating 6th seed Komoka Kings in 5 games.
 In the second round, they faced frequent rivals, London Nationals without home ice advantage in the series.
 The Nationals had knocked the Maroons out of the playoffs in 4 of the last eight seasons.
 After losing a whopping 8-2 in Game 1, the Maroons came back to win 4 in a row and win the series 4-1 in 5 Games.
 For the first time since 2014, the Maroons appeared in the Western Conference Championship Final against first seed rival Leamington Flyers.
 After losing Game 1 in Leamington 3-1, the Maroons came back to win 6-1 on home ice in Game 2.
 Leamington would take Game 3 in overtime, but the Chatham Maroons would come back to win Games 4,5 and 6 to win their first Western Conference Championship in 16 years.
 The Maroons dedicated their championship to their equipment manager and longtime Maroons staff and volunteer, Randy DeWael who died suddenly following their first round win over Komoka.
 Chatham faced the Cambridge Redhawks, Champions of the Midwestern Conference and the Golden Horseshoe Conference Champion St Catharines Falcons.